Parallel and Perpendicular Lines and Planes

 Or it might be leaning over:

-But if it is perpendicular to two lines (where they intersect) then it will be perpendicular to the table:
+But when it is perpendicular to two lines (where they intersect) then it is perpendicular to the table:

 It can't point anywhere else but directly away from the table.